 What does self-care look like for you?

-Think about your own definition of self-care (we’ll worry about how you can find time for it later).
+Think about your own definition of self-care (we’ll worry about how you can find time for self-care later).
 Start by thinking about your dreams and goals, hobbies, how you relax, and your overall health.

 Long term, what do you want your life to look like?